ODNZSL/nzsl-online/README.md

 ## Deployment

-NZSL has taken ownership of the project at their [ODNZSL repo](https://github.com/ODNZSL/nzsl-online).
+NZSL has taken ownership of the project at their [ODNZSL repo](https://github.com/ODNZSL/nzsl-online), but is administrated by Ackama.

-Open source contributors pull requests should be to the ODNZSL `main` branch.
-The administrators for ODNZSL is currently [Eoin Kelly](https://github.com/eoinkelly) and [Brenda Wallace](https://github.com/Br3nda).
+Open source contributors pull requests should be to the ODNZSL `main` branch and ideally up to date with `main`

-Open source contributors should merge the ODNZSL `main` branch to your local `main` branch so that your repo is up-to-date.

 ## The deployment process explained to open source contributors

-Deployment is managed only by Brenda and Elspeth - the site administrators mentioned above.
+Deployments are done by Ackama, who will attempt to do so in a timely manner, but does depend on their availability - critical changes like security patches will receive priority.

 ## For site administrators